LeidenUniversityLibrary/digmanclass/glossary.md

 While the bookmark guided the reader to an important chapter or text, the nota-sign marked a significant passage or sentence on the page.
 From time to time readers noticed something in the text worth highlighting.
-In such cases they wrote the Latin \'nota\' in the margin, which means to \'examine\' or \'inspect\'.
-While some of these nota-signs may have served as a reminder to check something, others appear to express a more generic \'attention!\' like the \'manicula\' did.
+In such cases they wrote the Latin 'nota' in the margin, which means to 'examine' or 'inspect'.
+While some of these nota-signs may have served as a reminder to check something, others appear to express a more generic 'attention!' like the 'manicula' did.

 The nota-sign is not written like a normal word.
 Rather, its four letters are reshuffled and stretched so as to form a unique symbol.
-This was likely done to distinguish a reader\'s passages from those marked by other users of the book, such as his fellow brethren in the monastery.
+This was likely done to distinguish a reader's passages from those marked by other users of the book, such as his fellow brethren in the monastery.

 Using the Book: Notes